skip to main content

 GRADING

 Per District Board Policy (BP 5121): A teacher shall base a student's grades on impartial, consistent observation of the quality of the student's work and his/her mastery of course content and district standards.
-Students shall have the opportunity to demonstrate this mastery through a variety of methods.
+Students shall have the opportunity to demonstrate this mastery through a variety of methods such as classroom participation, homework, tests, and portfolios.

 Students may drop a course within the first 3 weeks of the semester without the class or grade appearing on the transcript.
 If a course is dropped after the third week of a semester, the teacher may give an "N" grade or an "F" grade depending on the quality of the student's work to date and provided that proper notice concerning the possibility of failure has been given to the parents/caregivers.
 Parents/caregivers may request a teacher- conference to discuss the implications of an "F" grade (AR 5121).